hussamh10/hussamh10.github.io/projects.md

 <hr>

 #### [Fetch](https://github.com/hussamh10/fetch)
-A search engine for Windows.
-The application indexes the PC then uses approximate search algorithms to quickly find folders.
-Such as finding the folder "Bojack Horseman" using the query "bjh".
+A search engine for Windows with an intuitive GUI that uses approximate search algorithms to instantly find files folders.
 <br/>

 #### [AlfredPi](https://github.com/hussamh10/alfredpi):
-A bot made on Raspberry Pi that automates day to day routine.
-The bot communicates using Telegram API and can perform tasks such as downloading media, reminders, calendar management, basic google searches, report number of people at home and other trivial tasks.
+A Raspberry Pi bot that automates day to day routine such as downloading media, reminders, calendar management, internet searches, home surveillance.
 <br/>